leo-generali/personal-site/src/writing/2019/how-to-add-spoiler-elements-to-eleventy-blogs.md

 And there you have it!
 Working spoilers!
 This isn't 100% the implementation that I currently use on this site.
 I noticed pretty quickly that if you happen upon my blog without JavaScript enabled you'd have a hard time reading the gated content.
 I worked around that by adding the blur effect and the button to reveal **only** if the user has JavaScript enabled.

 Please let me know if you end up adding something similar to this to your website.
 It's a fun little addition that I think packs a powerful punch for your users.
 Go on, spoiler-ize all the things!

+[^1]: The finer details of this post will be <a href="https://www.11ty.io/" target="_blank">Eleventy</a> specific but the overall broad strokes should be applicable to any markdown backed blogs.